noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/project_setup.md

 ## Next steps

-With your project already set up, let's [connect to the Sandbox RPC Server and grab an account to interact with it](./pxe_service.md).
+With your project already set up, let's [connect to the Private eXecution Environment (PXE) running inside Sandbox and grab an account to interact with it](./pxe_service.md).